mvolkmann/MyUnixEnv/notes/GoNotes.md

 - `goto` - jumps to a given label (see `:` operator)
 - `if` - for conditional logic; also see `else`
 - `import` - imports all the exports in given package(s)
-  - see "Packages" section for more detail
+  - See the "Packages" section for more detail.
 - `interface` - defines a set of methods
-  - defines a type where all implementing structs are compatible
+  - This defines a type where all implementing structs are compatible.
-  - structs do not state the interfaces they implement, they just implement all the methods
+  - Structs do not state the interfaces they implement, they just implement all the methods.
 - `map` - type for a collection of key/value pairs where the keys and values can be any type
 - `package` - specifies the package to which the current source file belongs
 - `range` - used in a `for` loop to iterate over a string, array, slice, map, or receiving channel
 - `return` - terminates the containing function and returns zero or more values
 - `select` - chooses from a set of channel send or receive operations; see "Select" section
-- `struct` -
+- `struct` - a collection of fields that each have a specific type
 - `switch` - similar to other languages; see "Switch" section
-- `type` -
+- `type` - creates an alias for other type
+  - This is often used to give a name to a struct or function signature.
-- `var` -
+- `var` - defines a variable, its type, and optionally an initial value

 ## Pointers